 |The price is low compared to EV Code Signing certificate.||The price is high compared to regular Code Signing certificate|

 |It is used to sign earlier drivers before the arrival of Windows 10.||It requires to sign Windows 10 kernel mode drivers.|

-Cost of EV Code Signing and Regular Code Signing
+Cost of EV Code Signing Certificate and Standard Code Signing

 |Our Cheapest Price||$55.00/yr.||$225.00/yr.|

 |Validation Type||Organization Validation||Organization Validation|

 |Key Encryption||3072-bit or 4096-bit||3072-bit or 4096-bit|

 |Windows Vista X64 Kernel Mode Signing|